cloudflare/cloudflare-docs/content/pub-sub/_index.md

 Pub/Sub:

 - Scales automatically.
 You do not have to provision "vCPUs" or "memory", or set autoscaling parameters to handle spikes in message rates.
 - Is global.
-Cloudflare's Pub/Sub infrastructure runs in over [270+ cities on our global network](https://www.cloudflare.com/network/).
+Cloudflare's Pub/Sub infrastructure runs in [hundreds of cities worldwide](https://www.cloudflare.com/network/).
 Every edge location is part of one, globally distributed Pub/Sub system.
 - Is secure by default.
 Clients must authenticate and connect over TLS, and clients are issued credentials that are scoped to a specific broker.
 - Allows you to create multiple brokers to isolate clients or use cases, for example, staging vs. production or customers A vs. B vs. C — as needed.
 Each broker is addressable by a unique DNS hostname.
 - Integrates with Cloudflare Workers to enable programmable messaging capabilities: parse, filter, aggregate, and re-publish MQTT messages directly from your serverless code.